JaqiKal/ScrollStack/README.md

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*
 ### Color Scheme

-The site begin with #F6E84B, a luminous shade of yellow, evoking the brightness and energy of the first rays of dawn, sparking curiosity right at the top of our interface.
+The color scheme uses a gradient starting with #F6E84B, a luminous shade of yellow, evoking the brightness and energy of the first rays of dawn, sparking curiosity right at the top of our interface.
 As the gradient flows into #ff9102, a vivid orange akin to the morning sun's warm glow, it subtly encourages the user to remain engaged and interact with the content.
 The gradient culminates in a deep maroon (#800000), grounding the design with a sense of depth and seriousness, reflecting the solid foundation of the knowledge within.

 This choice of gradient not only provides a striking backdrop but also supports the user's visual flow from the top of the page to the bottom, naturally guiding them through the content.
 The color transition from light to dark symbolizes the user's progression from initial curiosity to deeper engagement with our application.
 The goal is to make this transition as smooth and natural as reading a page, ensuring that the users' experiences are both visually appealing and emotionally resonant.